Short resume of the EMA Public stakeholder meeting on assessment, approval and roll-out of pandemic vaccines

 by Heiko Santelmann

-In this seminar with Q&A at the end, EMA presented its view, especially on the 2 “vaccines” from Comirnaty and Moderna.
+In this seminar with Q&A at the end, EMA presented the first 2 vaccines that received conditional approval Comirnaty and Moderna.

 - After being vaccinated, some body cells are reading the mRNA information and temporarily produce the spike protein.
 The immune system will produce antibodies against these foreign proteins and be ready to defend the body against the virus, when in contact later.
 The mRNA is broken down shortly after vaccination.